JsCave/Assesment/readme.md

 SECRET=if really don't know SIGNATURE=idon'tknowif4*fishequal2
 ```
+**Note:**better to change SECRET and SIGNATURE , i just keep it for project purpose , also be sure you use same MYSQL enviroment variable names**
 Now it's ready and you can run it using npm run watch or node db.js
 Note(don't forget to keep xampp server running with mysql so our app can access to app)